 MOVING ON SIXTH FORM DESTINATIONS We are very proud of our examination results and our record in enabling pupils to achieve their ambitions.
 A large proportion of our pupils progress to higher education on leaving Stover School, many of whom have started degree courses at different universities in all parts of the country, including traditional and new universities.
-The majority have progressed to prestigious Russell Group universities, including the University of Exeter, University of Bath, University of Oxford and the University of Cambridge.
-A good number of pupils move on to competitive Higher Level Apprenticeships or take up employment in a range of highly-valued occupations.
+The majority have progressed to prestigious Russell Group universities, including the University of Exeter, University of Bath, Bristol University and Durham University.
 You can be confident that, by studying at Stover School, we will prepare you to face the future with confidence.

 SIXTH FORM BOARDING Sixth Form boarding life provides an oasis of comfort, friendship and stability whilst preparing pupils for independent living in the years ahead.
 Boarders enjoy comfortably furnished study bedrooms with modern facilities.
 Ongoing refurbishments mean that the facilities are being constantly updated.
 Daily life as a boarder provides plenty of study time in a disciplined environment with dedicated prep time and access to academic support.
 Downtime in the Stover Boarding Houses is busy and good fun.
 Midweek activities involve the whole boarding community, and house parents support off site activities wherever possible.
 Weekend trips offer the opportunity for relaxation and a change of scenery, combined with educational visits to inspire and improve the mind!
-Our relaxed weekend brunches, campfire sing-alongs and popular BBQ's help to re-create family life and allow our overseas boarders to experience English traditions and further unite the boarding community.
+Our relaxed weekend brunches and popular BBQs help to re-create family life and allow our overseas boarders to experience English traditions and further unite the boarding community.